ubuntu/ubuntu-desktop-documentation/docs/tutorial/getting-started-with-the-screen-reader.md

 ## Enable the screen reader

+First, close all windows.
+It's best to work on a clean desktop so that certain applications don't capture your keyboard commands.

 To start the screen reader, press {kbd}`Super+Alt+S`.
 What we call the {kbd}`Super` key is the key with the Windows logo on PC keyboards, or the {kbd}`Cmd` key on Apple keyboards.

 Orca immediately announces "screen reader on".